How to set up a Google Ads campaign that converts

 The trick is consistency.
 Spikes in spend rarely work as well as steady investment paired with ongoing optimisation.

-Tech Essentials: Pixel, Conversions API & Tracking Setup
+Tech essentials: Pixel, Conversions API & tracking setup

 Before running any ads, get your tech foundations right.